David is an incumbent candidate for the 2020-21 ONA Board of Directors election

-David Smydra is the Head of News Product Experience at Google, where he leads a team responsible for topic curation, story coverage, and audience development.
-Before that, he worked on Google’s News Partnerships team to improve collaboration between the industry and the company’s many news products.
+David Smydra is the Head of News Product Experience at Google, where he oversees teams that manage structured content, audience development, and publisher merchandising.
+Previously, he worked on Google’s News Partnerships team to improve collaboration between the industry and the company’s many news products.

-Smydra has been a speaker at ONA, co-chaired ONA15, and chaired the Online Journalism Awards in 2016-2018.
+Smydra has been a speaker at past ONAs, co-chaired ONA15, and chaired the Online Journalism Awards in 2016-2018.
 He is completing his second year as ONA Treasurer.

 Describe why ONA members should vote for you.
 What skills you would bring to the ONA Board?

 I love ONA.
 I consider it to be one of the most important journalism organizations around.
 I’m running for another term as a Director in order to contribute anything and everything I can to help ONA fulfill its mission and continue to lead the way at this critical moment in our industry’s history.